TrellixVulnTeam/swahilipython_SCMU/Doc/reference/expressions.rst

 is defined, rather than at the point where the first value is retrieved.
-Subsequent :keyword:`!for` clauses and any filter condition in the leftmost :keyword:`!for` clause cannot be evaluated in the enclosing scope as they may depend on the values obtained from the leftmost iterable.
+Subsequent :keyword:`!for` clauses and any filter condition in the leftmost :keyword:`!for` clause cannot be evaluated in the enclosing scope as they may depend on the values obtained kutoka the leftmost iterable.
 For example:
 ``(x*y for x in range(10) for y in range(x, x+10))``.

 The parentheses can be omitted on calls with only one argument.
 See section :ref:`calls` for details.

-To avoid interfering with the expected operation of the generator expression itself, ``yield`` and ``yield from`` expressions are prohibited in the implicitly defined generator.
+To avoid interfering with the expected operation of the generator expression itself, ``yield`` and ``yield kutoka`` expressions are prohibited in the implicitly defined generator.

 If a generator expression contains either :keyword:`!async for`